Megan Glaros is the meteorologist for the CBS 2 Chicago Morning News at 4:30 a.m., 5 a.m, 6 a.m. and 11 a.m. newscast.

-She returns home to the midwest from WCBS-TV New York, where she had been the weekend morning meteorologist and entertainment reporter since 2008.
+She returned home to the Midwest in 2010 from WCBS-TV New York, where she had been the weekend morning meteorologist and entertainment reporter since 2008.

 Megan, a member of the National Weather Association, received her American Meteorological Society accreditation and its Seal of Approval in 2006.

 From 2004-08, she worked as the morning and noon meteorologist at WPLG-TV in Miami, Florida.
 From there, she forecasted for some of the most active hurricane seasons on record, including Katrina, Rita and Wilma.

 In addition to reporting on weather at WPLG-TV, Megan hosted a weekly feature segment, and a live, one-hour Monday Night Football countdown show from different locations in South Florida.
 She also filled in on Good Morning America many times while working in Miami.

 Megan appears regularly on CBS This Morning as well as The CBS Evening News.
 She has covered many storms, including Hurricane Florence for the network.
 Megan interviewed President Obama at the White House regarding climate change for CBS News.

 Megan grew up in Dyer, Ind., where she lives with her husband and three children.
 She has won several weather-related Emmy awards, and is so happy to be working and living in her hometown.